General Care and handy Tips:

 Watch stops working

-The watch is guaranteed for a period of 12/24 months from the date of purchase.
+The watch is generally guaranteed for a period of 2 Years from the date of purchase except for Victorinox which is 5 Years.
 The guarantee covers faulty material and workmanship, but excludes batteries, watchbands and the glass.
 The guarantee is valid worldwide and is covered by the manufacturer.
 Return your watch, together with proof of purchase to the authorized service representative in your country of residence as detailed in your guarantee card, or manufacturer’s website (handling fee may apply).

 Housing of the movement - your watch.